Belarus police clash with protesters in Minsk, after Lukashenko win | DW | 10.08.2020

 Lukashenko won a sixth term as president with 80% of the vote, according to preliminary results released on Monday.
 The president's opponents have claimed that the election result was rigged in his favor.

-On Sunday evening, mass protests erupted in cities across the country, including the capital Minsk, after official exit polls showed Lukashenko was on course for reelection.
+On Sunday evening and into Monday, mass protests erupted in cities across the country, including the capital Minsk, angry at the result.
+Belarusian authorities detained about 3,000 people at demonstrations throughout the country, the Interior Ministry said in comments carried by Russian media.

 The president has been in office since Belarus established the role in 1994 and is dubbed by critics as "Europe's last dictator."